geeksforsocialchange/two-towers/content/timeline/catherine_grandfather_chronicle/index.md

 source: Catherine # Sheila # If we have it
 link: # https://wikipedia.org/dsdsadsa # If we have it
 image_alt: A scan of an article in the Oldham Evening Chronicle from Wednesday August 25th 1982, with a headline that reads “IT MAY BE THE LAST WALTZ FOR JOHN, 92”.
 There is an image of John accompanying the article, which shows him posing his arms as if dancing, wearing a suit.
 The clipping is backed on pink card. # If there is one
-image_caption: An article in the Oldham Evening Chronicle about Mr John Lamb from August 1992 # If there is one
+image_caption: An article in the Oldham Evening Chronicle about Mr John Lamb from August 1992.
+Oldham Evening Chronicle, courtesy of Oldham Local Studies and Archives.
+The image is © Oldham Council and may not be reproduced without permission. # If there is one
 image_path: chronicle.jpg # If there is one, should be colocated with the index.md file in the folder
 ---